-Researchers in this field suggest that hopeful people are more realistic than optimistic.
-They set their goals reasonably and aim to attain each target at a time.
-Studies measuring the efficacy of hope therapy revealed that individuals who received an auxiliary hopeful in their therapy sessions had higher scores on self-esteem and confidence scales.
-They had better clarity of their goals and were more energetic to act on them.
+Studies measuring the efficacy of hope therapy techniques revealed that individuals who received an auxiliary hope-based intervention in their therapy sessions had higher scores on self-esteem and confidence scales, better clarity of their goals and more energy to act on them (Feldman & Kubota, 2015).

-The well-being therapy model owes its roots to Carol D. Ryff’s model of psychological well-being (1998).
-Ryff’s model was multidimensional, including factors like environmental mastery, personal satisfaction, a more profound sense of meaning in life, acceptance, resilience, and positive social connections.
+The wellbeing therapy model owes its roots to Ryff and Singer’s (1998) model of psychological wellbeing.
+Their model was multidimensional, including factors like environmental mastery, personal satisfaction, a more profound sense of meaning in life, acceptance, resilience, and positive social connections (Eren & Kılıç, 2017).

-Later, Giovanni Fava, a renowned psychologist, and clinical practitioner developed well-being therapy as an effective positive psychology intervention for mental health counseling and guidance (Ruini and Fava, 2004).
+Later, Giovanni Fava, a renowned psychologist and clinical practitioner, developed wellbeing therapy as an effective positive psychology intervention (Ruini & Fava, 2004).

-Following the principles of Ryff’s model, well-being therapy promotes happiness by letting clients identify their thought blocks.
-Well-being therapy is useful as a relapse or prevention management intervention and uses techniques such as:
+Wellbeing therapy promotes happiness by letting clients identify their thought blocks.
+Wellbeing therapy is useful as a relapse or prevention management intervention and uses techniques such as (Fava, 1999):

-- Writing about significant life experiences and the emotions associated with it.
+- Writing about significant life experiences and the emotions associated with them.

-- Identifying the negative thoughts that cause trouble by active communication with the therapist or counselor.
+- Identifying negative thoughts using active communication with the therapist or counselor.